Undergraduate Finance Courses

 This course will expose students to investments in privately-held companies that do not trade on organized exchanges, at all stages of a firm's life cycle from venture capital through growth and mezzanine capital and leveraged buyouts.
 Topics include deal sourcing and structure, contract design, valuation, and returns to holders of private equity securities and publicly traded private equity firms.
 Recent developments, the impact of private equity on society and ethical issues surrounding each topic will also be discussed.

-FIN 40685 APPLIED PRIVATE EQUITY PROJECTS
+FIN 40685 APPLIED PRIVATE EQUITY PROJECTS (PERMISSION ONLY!)

 Applied Private Equity Projects is an advanced course that will provide an opportunity for students to practice private equity in a setting as close to real as possible.
 The course will combine lectures that introduce core concepts with investment projects that emphasize practical application.
 Through the project work, students will have the opportunity to work directly with private equity firms on a feasible yet challenging investment assignment.
 Class sessions will include several guest lecturers that address a variety of PE topics, including but not limited to investing fundamentals, deal sourcing, portfolio company operations, fund raising and monetization, and the importance of private equity in the global economy.
 The class is designed to allow a more natural business interaction that mimics as closely as possible the partner/associate relationship.